ROOTS POSITION ANNOUNCEMENT

 REPORTS TO: Shelter Director

-- Provide comprehensive case management services for guests, including but not limited to advocacy, assessment, crisis response and intervention, conflict resolution, assistance in problem solving, training on daily living skills and referrals.
+- Maintain a caseload of guests, providing comprehensive case management services, including but not limited to advocacy, assessment, crisis response and intervention, conflict resolution, assistance in problem solving, and referrals

 AGENCY EXPECTATIONS OF EMPLOYEE

-- Demonstrate understanding of and dedication to ROOTS vision, values and mission, especially our guest-centered philosophy of care.
+- Demonstrate understanding of and dedication to ROOTS vision, values and mission, especially our Guest-centric philosophy of care

 Please submit application materials to Kathleen Murphy, Shelter Director at Kathleen@rootsinfo.org.
 Send with the subject line “Case Manager Position Job Application – [Your Last Name]”: